-- Junior Accessory Dwelling Unit: A secondary dwelling unit that is up to 500 square feet in size and is contained entirely within an existing single-family structure and include the conversion of an existing bedroom.
+- Junior Accessory Dwelling Unit: A unit that is up to 500 square feet in size and is contained entirely within an existing single-family structure.
 A JADU must have an efficiency kitchen and a separate exterior entrance, and may include separate sanitation facilities, or may share sanitation facilities with the existing structure.

 - Efficiency Kitchen: A space for cooking and food preparation that includes a sink with a maximum waste line diameter of 1.5 inches, a cooking facility with appliances that do not require electrical service greater than 120 volts, or natural or propane gas, and a food preparation counter and storage cabinets that are of reasonable size in relation to the size of the proposed JADU.

 Accessory Dwelling Unit Review and Approval Process

 Step 1: Pre-Application meeting with a Planner.
 The Planner will provide you with a Checklist that will include information on plans and documents including geotechnical report that you need for applying for a Building Permit.